associatedpress/harvester/README.md

   | column | Number of people | number | required:true |
   |:-------|:-----------------|:-------|:--------------|

+## API

+Harvester contains an assortment of API endpoints to provide various information about your Harvester instance and export collected data to csv.

+GET /api/<docId>/schema Returns the schema as constructed in the defined Google sheet GET /api/<docId>/sheet/:sheet
+POST /api/<docId>/entry
+GET /api/<docId>/current
+GET /api/<docId>/export.csv

 ## App-level Configuration

 Harvester allows for some optional app-level configuration through a Harvester